SOTO - The School Of The Origins

 In the BodYnvocations CD you get a first taste of the 16 Intelligences through movement.
 I am writing the book on the 16 Intelligences, but I don't have a date of completion yet.

-At the moment taking a SOTO workshop with me is the only way to learn this approach to the Four Elements and the Wheel of the 16 Intelligences.
-I am also developing a SOTO "Training pathway" to enable those interested in sharing the Wheel to do so with sufficient preparation and subsequent permission by SOTO.
-When the details will be in place, they will be posted here.
+At the moment taking a SOTO workshop with me is the only way to learn this approach to the Four Elements and the Wheel of the 16 Intelligences, but soon there will be “Guardians of the Wheel” ready to start offering SOTO programs after completing the required course work and mentorship.
+This is the SOTO "Training pathway" to enable those interested in sharing the Wheel to do so with sufficient preparation and subsequent permission by SOTO.
+When all the details will be in place, they will be posted here.

 The SOTO information, experiences, and teachings have many practical applications.
 As a psychotherapist I have used its principles and the movements in clinical situations with very good results.